ovh/docs/pages/web/emails/how_to_configure_ios/guide.en-ca.md

 ---
 title: Configuring an email address on iPhone and iPad
 slug: email_hosting_iphone_ios_91_configuration
-excerpt: Find out how to configure an MX Plan email address on iPhone and iPad
+excerpt: Find out how to configure an email address on iPhone and iPad
 section: Configure on smartphone
 order: 1
 ---

-**Last updated 28th February 2018**
+**Last updated 5th May 2020**

 ## Objective

-You can configure MX Plan email addresses on email clients and applications, if they are compatible.
+You can configure email addresses on email clients and applications, if they are compatible.
 By doing so, you can use your email address through your preferred device.

-**Find out how to configure an MX Plan email address on iPhone and iPad.**
+**Find out how to configure an email address on iPhone and iPad.**

 ## Requirements

-- You need to have an MX Plan email address (included in the MX Plan solution and in [OVH web hosting plans](https://www.ovh.co.uk/web-hosting/){.external}).
+- You need to have an MX Plan email address, available as part of our [Web Hosting plans](https://www.ovh.com/ca/en/web-hosting/)
 - You need to have the Mail app installed on your device.
 - You need to have the required credentials for the email address you would like to configure.